SwedbankPay/developer.swedbankpay.com/old-implementations/payment-menu-v2/payment-order.md

 ### Response

-The response should look something like this (abbreviated for brevity):
+The response should include this (abbreviated for brevity):

 {% capture response_header %}HTTP/1.1 201 Created